-In the definition of the counterfactual scenario the researcher needs to the value of unobservables in the counterfactual scenario. e.g., industry time-trends, unobserved product characteristics, distribution of consumer idiosyncratic product-specific shocks.
+In the definition of the counterfactual scenario the researcher needs to account for the value of unobservables in the counterfactual scenario. for instance, industry time-trends, unobserved product characteristics, distribution of consumer idiosyncratic product-specific shocks.
 Trajtenberg (JPE, 1989).
 Petrin (JPE, 2002).
 Valuing new goods with product complementarity: Gentzkow (AER, 2007)